Flooxou/Webcontrol/README.md

 ## Offline Assets

-Font Awesome styles are included in `static/css/font-awesome_6.5.0_all.min.css`.
-To run the interface without internet access, download the matching Font Awesome 6.5.0 package and copy its `webfonts` directory into `static/webfonts/`.
+Font Awesome styles are included in static.